In your plugin's pyproject.toml

 limit: int or None |

-Community provides the DB schema (notification_channels table), CRUD API, and dashboard UI.
-Pro registers channel types, notifier builder, dispatcher, and channel limit.
-Without Pro, the Notifications page shows YAML-configured channels as read-only with a dispatch warning.
+Community provides the DB schema (notification_channels table), CRUD API, and dashboard UI, and ships with no channel cap.
+Plugins register additional channel types, notifier builders, dispatchers, and may impose a channel cap by calling set_channel_limit(N).
+Without a registered notifier builder, the Notifications page shows YAML-configured channels as read-only with a dispatch warning.

 YAML reconciliation: Channels defined in config.yaml are reconciled to SQLite on startup and SIGHUP (Kubernetes-style).
 YAML is fully authoritative — all fields including enabled overwrite DB values.
 Dashboard-managed channels are never touched by the reconciler.